Are CPAP machines noisy?

 • F&P Simplus – Loved by many CPAP users because of its simple roll-fit feature and quiet nature.

 • Phillips DreamWear full-face – Designed with a top-of-the-head tube connection to make sleeping in any position comfortable.
-Compared to the abovementioned masks.

 Quiet nasal masks: